tholonia/iching_cli/book/v2/markdown/hexagram_03.md

 #### In a secluded village, nestled at the edge of a vast forest, lived a reclusive lantern maker named Satoshi.
 Known for his intricate designs and radiant lanterns, Satoshi's creations were said to illuminate not just spaces but also the spirit within.
 Yet, his life was shrouded in solitude, a choice made under the weight of past regrets and forgotten dreams.

-One evening, as the pale moonlight bathed his workshop, Satoshi began crafting his masterpiece—a lantern that could capture the essence of sunlight.
+One evening, as the pale moonlight bathed his workshop, Satoshi began crafting his masterpiece, a lantern that could capture the essence of sunlight.
 It was an endeavor born from a flickering idea during twilight, a moment when the mundane and the magical intertwined.

 As he worked, the boundaries of his world shifted.
 Mysterious encounters with the forest creatures stirred his imagination, blurring the lines between reality and the dreams he once held dear.
 He found solace in the quiet emergence of dawn and the whispered secrets of the woods, each a gentle nudge toward self-discovery.